sudheermuthyala/mDB/README.md

 ## What is the Role for MongoDb Server
 - MongoDB Server is responsible for Store/Manage our Data in Database.

-## What is the Role for MongoDb Server
+## What is the Role for MongoDb Shell
+-